Fadil369/chat-nphies/README.md

 ## Architecture

 - **React + Vite + Tailwind CSS** front-end served from Cloudflare Pages (`frontend/`).
-- **Cloudflare Pages Functions (Workers)** handle mutual TLS signed calls to NPHIES and proxy requests to Ollama (`workers/`).
+- **Cloudflare Pages Functions (Workers)** handle mutual TLS signed calls to NPHIES and proxy requests to Ollama (`functions/api/*` importing shared logic from `workers/src`).
 Guardrail prompts, locale-aware metadata, and bounded history ensure structured bilingual responses.
 - **Responsive assistant overlay** brings the chat copilot into a full-screen mobile view with tone controls and trace identifiers for troubleshooting.
 - **Secrets and Certificates** managed through `wrangler secret` bindings; no secrets are committed to the repo.
 - **GitHub Actions** deploy both the static site and Worker edge API on push to `main`.